faidfaisal/faidfaisal.github.io/index.md

 Currently, I'm interested in Generative Models such as using LLMs to assist drug discovery and Diffusion Models at generating action parameters to successfully execute long-shot plans for Robots.

 I plan to pursue a Ph.D in Computer Science to continue AI research, because of my passion for technology and interest in how the human mind works.
-This intersection leads me to expand AI models’ capabilities at solving problems and achieving different tasks.
-More importantly, how to potentially incorporate new technologies into people’s daily lives to creative positive impacts.
+This intersection leads me to expand AI models’ capabilities at solving complex problems and achieving different tasks close to humans do.
+More importantly, how to incorporate new technologies into people’s daily lives to creative positive impacts.
 These ambitions guide my research interests.

 ## Research Goals